rguiscard/fossil-notebook-demo/README.md

 ### How does it work ###

 Fossil supports [project documentation](https://www.fossil-scm.org/home/doc/trunk/www/embeddeddoc.wiki).
 It basically serves as a web server for static files.
 A web app can be created as project documentation and served by fossil.
 Fossil also support [JSON api](https://www.fossil-scm.org/home/doc/trunk/www/json-api/index.md) to read files inside repository.
 Therefore, this web app can access content in the fossil repository.
 The drawback is that web app cannot create files inside repository.
-But fossil also support wiki which is readable and wriable through its JSON api.
+But fossil also support wiki which is readable and writable through its JSON api.

 In some sense, this can be seen as a highly [customized skin](https://www.fossil-scm.org/home/doc/trunk/www/customskin.md) of Fossil SCM.